Zababa: Mythology

 Walther Sallaberger states that no myths focused on Zababa are known.
 However, he is attested in literary texts as early as in the Early Dynastic period.
 For example, one of the UD.GAL.NUN compositions has the form of dialogue between Zababa and Enlil.
 However, it does not mention Kish, and describes the construction of the temple of Enlil in Nippur.

 Possibly due to the early importance of Kish as a political center, Zababa is referenced in a number of legends about the rulers of the Akkadian Empire.
 A fictional letter attributed to Sargon which belonged to the curriculum of scribal schools mentions Zababa alongside Shamash, Ilaba and Annunitum as one of the deities who oblige the king's allies to assist him in a campaign against Purushanda in Anatolia.
 Furthermore, Sargon's adversary known from a variety of literary texts, the legendary king of Kish Ur-Zababa, bore a theophoric name invoking this god which can be translated as "man of Zababa".
 (Note: Ur-Zababa is also attested as an ordinary given name in Early Dynastic Lagash and Ur III Adab.)
 In an epic dealing with Naram-Sin's siege of Apishal, Zababa is said to be one of the deities accompanying this king during his campaigns.

-In the myth Urash and Marduk (Note: In this context the name Urash designates the tutelary god of Dilat, not the identically named goddess.)
+In the myth Urash and Marduk (Note: In this context the name Urash designates the tutelary god of Dilbat, not the identically named goddess.)
 Zababa is mentioned in a damaged section alongside his cult center Kish.
 This composition is only known from a single Late Babylonian copy from Ur, but according to Wilfred G. Lambert it might have been originally composed in Dilbat in the Old Babylonian or Kassite period.

 A reference to Zababa taking residence in Kish is present in a sequence listing tutelary gods of different cities in the myth Enmesharra's Defeat.
 It is known only from a single copy, which has been dated to the Seleucid or Parthian period, and most likely originated in Babylon.